-6.1 During the 12 week bedding in period the three TFM contractors have faced many challenges in providing the services, which have now generally been actioned and resolved, but the services provided by the contractors are below their own high expected standards, and the standards expected by the Property team and KCC's stakeholders.
+6.1 During this early bedding in period the three TFM contractors have faced many challenges in providing the services which have generally been actioned and resolved, but the services presently provided by the contractors identified within item 5.2 are below their own high expected standards, and the standards expected by the Property team and KCC's stakeholders.

-These three TFM contracts are very new to KCC, and taking into account there are over 300 sites to be managed by the three contractors across the three areas of Kent, and the transfer of a large number of staff (both KCC and third party) to their new companies occurred within a short mobilisation timescale, and the cancellation of many small contracts which were in place before corporate landlord, KCC did expect there to be issues with the new services provided, and generally the three TFM contractors have managed to provide a reasonable service to most of the Corporate Landlord estate and tree surveys to schools.
+These three contracts are very new to KCC, and taking into account there are over 300 sites to be managed by the three contractors across the three areas of Kent, and the transfer of a large number of staff (both KCC and third party) to their new companies occurred within a short mobilisation timescale, and the cancellation of many small contracts which were in place before corporate landlord, KCC did expect there to be issues with the new services provided, and generally the three TFM contractors have managed to provide a reasonable service to most of the Corporate Landlord estate.

-There are still many issues to be resolved by the TFM contractors to raise the standard of the services, but working in partnership with the Property contract management team we will continue to drive up performance for our
+There are still many issues to be resolved by the TFM contractors to raise the standard of the services, but working in partnership with the Property contract management team we will continue to drive up performance for our stakeholders, improve communication of TFM across KCC, and drive through the improvements in quality, consistency in service, efficiency and value for money which was the foundation of implementing a TFM solution.

-- stakeholders, improve communication of TFM across KCC, and drive through the improvements in quality, consistency in service, efficiency and value for money which was the foundation of implementing a TFM solution. - 6.2 The three TFM contractors are to be invited to the next planned biannual contract performance review at the Property Subcommittee in October to present to members an update on their performance, and answer any member's questions.
+- 6.2 It is suggested that the three TFM contractors are invited to the next planned biannual review in October to present to members an update on their performance, and answer any member's questions. - 7.
+Recommendation(s)

-7. Recommendation(s)